AriFordsham/GHCWiki/trac-plugins.md

 /opt/local/python24/lib/site-packages/myplugin-0.4.2-py2.4.egg/myplugin/__init__.pyc
 ```

-## Setting up the Plugin Cache
+## Setting up the plugin cache

 Some plugins will need to be extracted by the Python eggs runtime (`pkg_resources`), so that their contents are actual files on the file system.
-The directory in which they are extracted defaults to '.python-eggs' in the home directory of the current user, which may or may not be a problem.
-You can however override the default location using the `PYTHON_EGG_CACHE` environment variable.
+The directory in which they are extracted defaults to `.python-eggs` in the home directory of the current user, which may or may not be a problem.
+You can, however, override the default location using the `PYTHON_EGG_CACHE` environment variable.

-To do this from the Apache configuration, use the `SetEnv` directive as follows:
+To do this from the Apache configuration, use the `SetEnv` directive:

 ```wiki
 SetEnv PYTHON_EGG_CACHE /path/to/dir
 ```

-This works whether you are using the [CGI](trac-cgi) or the [mod_python](trac-mod-python) front-end.
+This works whether you're using the [CGI](trac-cgi) or the [mod_python](trac-mod-python) front-end.
 Put this directive next to where you set the path to the [Trac environment](trac-environment), i.e. in the same `<Location>` block.

 For example (for CGI):